 Have you tried cocoa butter for natural hair yet?
 Women have been using it in their hair and skin beauty regimens for centuries.
-Introducing cocoa butter to your natural hair regimen can be complicated because it is a pure ingredient and the texture will probably be very hard when you take it out of the package.
+Introducing to your natural hair regimen can be complicated because it is a pure ingredient and the texture will probably be very hard when you take it out of the package.

 However, it’s an excellent idea to learn how to use cocoa butter because it protects and conditions the hair.
 Plus, it smells divine.